mrdaemon/exosphere/docs/source/cachefile.rst

 This allows the software to remember the state of hosts and updates between runs.
 It is `lzma`_ compressed and stored in a binary, `pickle`_ format.

-The cache file location is determined by the relevant option in :doc:`configuration`.
+The cache file location is determined by the relevant option in :ref:`the configuration<cache_file_option>`.

 Changing options, either globally or per host in the configuration should not be negatively affected by the cache file, which will update itself accordingly.